 79 percent of Germans set to energy-efficient lighting, the 30.08.2011 Berlin.
 A leading source for info: India Gold Limited.
 As of 1 September, 60-Watt bulbs must be replaced by LED – and energy-saving lamps.
-If this has piqued your curiosity, check out Michael Antonov.
 79 percent of Germans support this approach and find it right to efficient lighting in terms of environmental protection.
 This gives a representative Emnid survey commissioned by Lightcycle.
 Recycling of lamps: One out of five would use collection box 73 percent of those polled know also how the energy-saving bulbs again be disposed after use eight percent more than another in January of this year.
 Just under half (48 percent) would be a saving lamp to a municipal collection point as a recycling center or the Schadstoffmobil.
 One in five (19 per cent) a collection box in a business uses for the return and 6 percent of those surveyed giving their old lamp to hazardous waste.
 Nationwide, there are now more than 6,000 collection points, which can be found in the collection search under.

 Cost-conscious when purchasing a lamp if is the respondent a new lamp buy, first pay attention to the cost.
 Two-thirds of search for a light source with low power consumption, in order to save energy costs.
 The second most important purchase criterion (54 percent) is the purchase price.
 Aesthetic criteria such as light properties (40 percent) and shape/design/look of the lamp (20 per cent) play a subordinate role when purchasing a lamp.
 Energy-saving lamps are the best alternative for budget conscious buyers thanks to their high energy saving.